jessealama/racket-pkg-server/README.md

 user created and in good shape.
 Currently, setup of Apache, the firewall, and backups is still a manual task.

+You will also need to create `~pkgserver/.aws-keys` by hand.

 (See [the dockerized server](historical/docker/) for one possible approach to fully automating deployment.)